 We have substantially completed our audit of East Suffolk Council's financial statements for the year ended 31 March 2021 and have performed the procedures outlined in our Indicative Audit Planning Report.
-The main pending area is assets valuation, where we have recently received the report from our EY Real Estate specialist and currently concluding our work in this area.
+The main issue which has resulted in the delay to the completion of the audit has been the need to consider the impact of the Council's non compliance with the rent standard in terms of both our value for money assessment and the impact on the financial statements.
 A full list of outstanding items can be seen at Appendix D.

 Subject to satisfactory completion of the outstanding items, we expect to issue an unqualified opinion on the Council's financial statements.
-As the audit is ongoing and many areas are subject to Manager and Engagement Partner review, further amendments and issues may arise.
+As the audit is ongoing and some areas are subject to Partner review, further amendments and issues may arise.

-We expect to issue the audit certificate after we issue the audit opinion, once the requirements of the Whole of Government Accounts (WGA) submission has been notified to us and subsequently completed.
+We expect to issue the audit certificate after we issue the audit opinion, once the NAO has clarified whether they require any additional procedures to be undertaken in relation to the Whole of Government Accounts (WGA) submission and if so, this work has been completed.